Tarn Taran bypoll: AAP hopes to retain seat; Cong, BJP look to alter status quo | Politics

 There are a total of 15 candidates in the fray.

-Campaigning for the high-stakes Tarn Taran bypoll will come to an end on Sunday evening.
+Campaigning for the high-stakes bypoll came to an end at 6 pm on Sunday.
 Polling will be held on November 11 from 7 am to 6 pm, and the results will be announced on November 14.

+Punjab Chief Electoral Office Sibin C said foolproof security arrangements have been made for the bypoll.

+He said 12 companies of the Central Armed Police Forces have been deployed in the assembly constituency -- one of the largest CAPF deployments in any bypoll.

 A total of 222 polling stations have been set up at 114 locations, of which 60 are urban and 162 are rural, according to officials.